 A file photo of Royal Marines taking part in a security exercise on the Thames in preparation for the Olympic Games - Reuters

-This is probably the first time British forces have been detained on such serious charges.
+This is probably the first time members of the British forces have been detained on such serious charges.

-The allegations, if proved, would taint the impeccable reputation of the Royal Marines.
+The allegations, if proved, could taint the impeccable reputation of the Royal Marines.
 This will also provide an opportunity for Afghan militants to show Nato forces in a bad light.

 The rules of engagement of the armed forces are often closely guarded so as to keep them a secret from militants.